NieneB/InternshipReport/index.md

 ### Customer engagement
 In the field-names application the external trigger would be given by heritage institutions or environmental institutions.
 Informing the citizens about what interesting information there is to find about the Drentse surroundings.
 This could be in newsletter, pamphlets, online on their websites or even commercials.
 When on the site the trigger is the button, to press and go to the map.
 The action is to draw a line on the map of the users personal interest.
 After this the transect line is drawn and a lot of interesting information is displayed for the user to explore.
 This is called the reward.
 So in order to make the reward worthwhile, the information and transect line have to be visual attractive enough and contain interesting and surprising information.
 For the long term a investment in the field-name application could be the adding of own field-names.
-So people that know some old field-names or have current names for particular areas of their neighborhood can draw them and save them to the system.
+So people that know some old field-names or have current names for particular areas of their neighbourhood can draw them and save them to the system.
 Contributing to the conservation of the living heritage of field names.

 ## Results Sub-objective 2.
 Building the prototype web-application

-The result is a webpage with a geovisualization.
+The result is a webpage with a geo-visualization.
 Including,
 1. a map showing the area, where a line can be drawn to locate the position of the transect line.
 With navigational functionalities for the map.
 2. A graphic transect line that can be explored.
 Including information about the field-names.
 3. An explanation about how the application works.